Ardern vows to deny accused mosque gunman notoriety he seeks | New Country 923

 “He seemed quite clear and lucid, whereas this may seem like very irrational behavior,” Peters told the newspaper.
 “He didn’t appear to me to be facing any challenges or mental impairment, other than holding fairly extreme views.”

-Peters did not immediately return a call from The Associated Press on Tuesday.
+Peters did not return a call from The Associated Press on Tuesday.

 Under New Zealand law, a trial is “to determine innocence or guilt,” Peters said.
 “The court is not going to be very sympathetic to him if he wants to use the trial to express his own views.”